Tuesday, 2 November 2021

 Reminds me of the Marx quote: 'Count me out of any club that will have me as a member'.

 Now what was the topic today?
 Oh yes - gluing end grain.
-Well to put it in perspective why would a major glue manufacturer advise that when gluing end grain with their glue - reinforcement should be added in stress applications?
+Well to put it in perspective why would a major glue manufacturer (of Titebond) advise that when gluing end grain with their glue - reinforcement should be added in stress applications?

 Are we really living in a cancel culture and is this the best side of democracy on YouTube where useful content gets dwarfed?!